ganrad/Az-DevOps-Agent-On-AKS/README.md

    # Create a new namespace 'az-devops'
    $ kubectl create namespace az-devops
    #
-   # Deploy the Azure Pipeline Agent
+   # Deploy the Azure Pipeline Agent.
+   # If you are using Helm v3.x for deploying the pipeline agent then use the command below.
+   $ helm install --namespace az-devops az-devops ./devops-agent/
+   #
+   # If you are using Helm v2.x for deploying the pipeline agent then use the command below.
-   $ helm install ./devops-agent/ --namespace az-devops -n az-devops
+   # helm install ./devops-agent/ --namespace az-devops -n az-devops
    #
    # List the helm application deployments
    $ helm list